 When the test line is as dark or darker than the control line we can know it is positive.

 It's extremely important to follow the directions when taking an OPK because different tests from different brands may vary a bit.

-If you are serious about conceiving then you should seriously consider using OPKs.
+If you are serious about conceiving then you should definitely consider using OPKs.
 I am not sure I could have done it without them.
-It helps you nail down ovulation and if you use in conjunction with charting and taking your temperature it can increase your chances each month of conceiving.
+It helps you nail down ovulation, and if you use them in conjunction with charting and taking your temperature it can increase your chances each month of conceiving.

-So which OPKs are the best?
-Here are my favorites.
+Which OPKs are the best?
+Here are my favorites

 - Allows you to easily identify your "LH Surge" - the time you're most likely to conceive